Rugby union in South Korea: Expatriate rugby

 The Busan Rugby Club is one of the clubs that have experienced rapid growth in player numbers and support.
-This is due to the fact that Busan is the second largest city in South Korea, is a popular summer destination (notably Haeundae beach and Gwangali beach) and has a large expat population.
+This is because Busan is the second largest city in South Korea, is a popular summer destination (notably Haeundae beach and Gwangali beach) and has a large expat population.
 The club also draws considerable player numbers from the province located around Busan, Gyeonsangnam-do.
 Starting in 2016, the Busan Rugby Club showed a huge revival in their efforts to be recognized as a leading expatriate rugby club in Korea, by appointing a qualified coach, focus on training, and winning matches.
 Their hard work and concerted efforts paid off handsomely when they made history in 2017, by winning the KERA 2017 League trophy (The Joe Day Cup), The South Sea Cup and the KERA 2017 Knock Out Shield for the first time in the club's history.
 Busan Rugby then repeated their 2017 success by retaining the Joe Day Cup in 2018.

 Updated information about the latest match results and current league standings are available at KERA.